Basic Usage of Process Management

 Figure: Process Management setting example

 2. In the 1.
-Enable this Feature section, select the Enable process management check box.
-Screenshot: The "Enable process management" check box
+Enable this Feature section, select the Enable process management checkbox.
+Screenshot: The "Enable process management" checkbox

 Screenshot: The "Status Settings" section